 Ask the probing questions.

-Robinson has noticed that most people like to talk about themselves, especially to their ghostwriter who is an interested captive audience.
-So it’s typically not hard to get them to share things – after all, the project was their idea.
+Robinson has noticed that most people like to talk about themselves, especially with their ghostwriter who is an interested captive audience.
+So it’s typically not hard to get them to share things — after all, the project was their idea.
 The challenge she faces is getting them to share the right things.